mrap/stay-low/README.md

   * Object ball - any numbered ball
   * Target (ball) - ball that can be legally struck by the cue ball

+## Tie Breakers

+  * The player with the highest chain count wins.
+Start with the highest achieved chain and work down to the lowest untill there is a winner.
+  * If no winner has been decided, the total number points of the pocketed balls for each player are used (multipliers do not apply).
+  * If this fails, the total number of pocketed balls will decide a winner.

 ## TODO

   * Tie-breakers?